chrusty/protoc-gen-jsonschema/README.md

 If you don't want to use the configuration parameters (admittedly quite a nasty cli syntax) then some of the generator behaviour can be controlled using custom proto options.
 These are defined in [options.proto](options.proto), and your protoc command will need to include this file.
 See the [sample protos](internal/converter/testdata/proto) and generator commands in the [Makefile](Makefile).

+### Enum Options

+These apply to specifically marked enums, giving you more finely-grained control than with the CLI flags.

+- [enums_as_constants](internal/converter/testdata/proto/ImportedEnum.proto): Encode ENUMs (and their annotations) as CONST

 ### Field Options

 These apply to specifically marked fields, giving you more finely-grained control than with the CLI flags.